Lake Pictures: The Lake Series

 “Lincoln Schatz has a lifelong relationship with the sea.
 But as a native Chicagoan, the artist’s concept of a vast body of water is of the inland variety, one of a series of great wells carved by glaciers, filled in with icy fresh-water melt.
 Defining the city’s Eastern border, Lake Michigan’s lengthy reflection can cast a winter twilight in a glow of cerulean blue, extending over the urban skyline of glass and steel towers and to the Midwestern landscape beyond.

 Even urbanites ensconced in a frenzied, 21st-century pace, often blithely content to acknowledge the shore as a mere recreational asset or property enhancement, are soothed by the lake’s steadiness, unable to escape its magnetic pull.
 “Look east and you see the lake, only the lake,” says Schatz.
-‘Turn around and you see Chicago.’ ”
+‘Turn around and you see Chicago.’ ” The Lake Series is a study on Lake Michigan through photography.

 Click here to see the entire Transience book digitally.
 If you are interested in receiving a physical copy of Transience, please be in touch via email.